Child Abuse and Neglect Prevention - Procedures - 3421-P

 Staff are reminded of their legal obligation to make such reports and of their immunity from potential liability for doing so.
 The following procedures are to be used in reporting instances of suspected child abuse:

-- When there is reasonable cause to believe that a student has suffered abuse or neglect, staff shall immediately contact the nearest office of the Child Protective Services (CPS) of the department of social and health services (DSHS).
-If this agency cannot be reached, the report shall be submitted to the police, sheriff, or prosecutor's office.
+- When there is reasonable cause to believe that a student has suffered abuse or neglect, staff will immediately contact the nearest office of the Child Protective Services (CPS) of the department of social and health services (DSHS).
+If this agency cannot be reached, the report will be submitted to the police, sheriff, or prosecutor's office.
 Such contact must be made within forty-eight (48) hours.
-Staff shall also advise the principal regarding instances of suspected abuse or neglect.
-In their absence the report shall be made to the nurse.
+Staff will also advise the principal regarding instances of suspected abuse or neglect.
+In their absence the report will be made to the nurse.

 - the name, address and age of the child;